buttonsrtoys/mvvm_plus/README.md

 ## ValueNotifiers

-If you want more granularity than sharing an entire ViewModel or service you can register a ValueNotifier instead using Registrar:
+If you want more granularity than registering an entire ViewModel or service, you can register a ValueNotifier instead:

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);